kvarak/dnd/docs/_Resources/herbalism.md

 </div>

 ## Herb descriptions

 <div class="columnsthree">

+&sup1; The herb can be used withouth preparation.

 - **Aloe Vera**.
-Used in salves.
+Can be made into a salve (d6 uses) that relieves burns.
 When applied within 1 minute, it heals half of the fire damage dealt to a creature.
 Application takes 1 round per 10 hp healed (which might cause it to be too late to heal).

 - **Blightshroom**.
 This fungus can be use to make a sickly green concoction, called blight ichor, that harbors potent psychedelic properties.
 Provided it is neither a construct nor undead, a creature ingesting a dose of blight ichor gains advantage on Intelligence and Wisdom checks, as well as vulnerability to psychic damage, for 1 hour.

-  For each dose of blight ichor consumed, the creature must succeed on a DC 15 Constitution saving throw or become poisoned for 1d6 hours and suffer the effects of a confusion spell for 1 minute.
-An undead creature subjected to a dose of blight ichor gains advantage on all Dexterity checks and is immune to the frightened condition for 1 hour.
+  For each dose of blight ichor consumed, the creature must succeed on a DC 15 Constitution saving throw or become poisoned for 1d6 hours and suffer the effects of a *confusion* spell for 1 minute.

 - **Blue Toadshade**.
 This dark blue cap with a yellow striped stem is a common mushroom in the Underdark.
 When disturbed, it lets off a puff of blue powder.
 Usually this causes no harm to the surrounding creatures, but it can stain their skin and equipment for a short while.
 The powder is commonly used to color various inks and dyes.
-If the mushroom is carefully picked, it can be used for its healing properties.
+If the mushroom is carefully picked, it can be used for its healing properties ***without preparation***.
 It burns really slowly, filling a small room with faint smoke that persists for an hour.
 Any creatures resting in the area regains 1 additional hit point per level.
 Multiple uses in a 24-hour period do not stack.

 - **Bramble Hold**.
 This red-purple tea is brewed from a mixture of berries native to most temperate forests.
 It has a strong, sweet taste and is often used as a late evening drink.
 Though not inherently intoxicating, bramble hold has strong magical connotations and is highly sensitive to the magic of druids and the fey.
 If an enchantment spell of third level or lower is cast upon bramble hold while brewing, it will absorb the magical qualities.
 The brew can hold the magic for up to 24 hours.
 Any creature drinking the brew is affected as though they had been targeted by the enchantment.
 They receive all normal saving throws.